SCP – Containment Breach: Endings

 The game offers four ending sequences that occur depending on the player's actions.
-Each takes place in one of two of the facility's exits.
-A radio transmission at the end of the game according to each ending sequence provides further details of the aftermath of the player's actions.
+Each takes place in one of the facility's two exits.
+A radio transmission at the end of the game, according to each ending sequence, provides further details of the aftermath of the player's actions.

-In the primary exit (Gate A), one ending involves the player being detained by the aforementioned Nine Tailed Fox personnel, with the player eventually being given an SCP designation following having escaped the facility, with the Foundation realizing the metaphysical supernatural properties of the player character being able to respawn himself after death.
-But the other ending sequence at this location will occur if the player did not re-contain SCP-106, a malevolent humanoid being that traps its victims into a pocket dimension of its make.
-It shall spawn itself in the primary exit, allowing the player to make an escape while the Foundation attempts to incapacitate the entity.
-As the player finds a way out of the facility through a service tunnel, operatives of an anomalous paramilitary organization in a rivalry with the SCP Foundation known as the 'Chaos Insurgency' shall spontaneously appear and take the player into their custody whilst an anomalous event seals pursuing Foundation personnel inside the tunnel.
+In the primary exit (Gate A), one ending involves the player being detained by the aforementioned Nine-Tailed Fox personnel, and the player eventually being given an SCP designation after the Foundation realizes the player's character possesses the metaphysical supernatural property of being able to respawn himself after death.

+The second Gate A ending will occur if the player did not re-contain SCP-106.
+It will spawn itself in the primary exit, allowing the player to make an escape while the Foundation attempts to incapacitate the entity.
+As the player escapes the facility through a service tunnel, operatives of the aforementioned Chaos Insurgency appear and take the player into their custody.
+The radio transmission that follows is between two Foundation members, one of which describing to the other an anomalous event that sealed pursuing Foundation personnel inside the tunnel.

-The endings in the secondary exit (Gate B) both revolve around SCP-682, a borderline indestructible reptilian monster: escaping captivity.
+The endings in the secondary exit (Gate B) both revolve around SCP-682, a borderline-indestructible reptilian monster with hyper-intelligence and an ever-lasting hatred for all life, escaping captivity.
 One variation of the secondary exit ending entails the facility's nuclear warheads being detonated in an attempt to eliminate SCP-682, destroying the facility and killing the player, though it is revealed that SCP-682 survived the blast.

-However, if the player had previously deactivated the nuclear command and control of the facility, then it shall unfold the other variation of this ending, where as the facility's personnel continue their struggle in re-capturing SCP-682, Epsilon-11 agents will show up and gun down the player.
+However, if the player had previously deactivated the nuclear command and control of the facility, the facility's personnel continue their struggle in re-capturing SCP-682 without the warhead detonating, and arriving Mobile Task Force unit Cloud Nine agents will kill the player.
+In the ensuing radio transmission, a senior Foundation member questions how a D-Class managed to get as far through the facility as they did, as Foundation protocol during containment breaches is to cull all D-Class personnel.